albertovincenzi/vue2-tawk/README.md

 ```

 ### Ends the current ongoing chat.

-you should close the chat when user logout your website
+When a user logout from the website, you should close the chat:

 ```js
 this.$Tawk.$endChat()
 ```

 ### Widget Operations

-you can toggle, hide and show widget with the following command:
+You can toggle, hide and show widget with the following command:

 ```js
 this.$Tawk.$toggleVisibility()
 this.$Tawk.$showWidget()